maciejratajski/Superelliptify/README.md

 The optional Adjustment parameter allows for adaptive curve Tension application that follows segment geometry.
 It increases Tension for more oblong shapes, reflecting a pattern found across many typefaces and font families.

 The algorithm scales its effect to the turning angle of each segment.
 Shorter curve segments receive proportionally less change, preserving shapes defined by deliberately placed on-curve points.
-This allows for non-destructive application to multiple shapes at once (e.g. for prototyping).
+This allows for less destructive application to multiple shapes at once (e.g. for prototyping).

 <img src="images/superelliptify.png" width="700" height="620" alt="Superelliptify plugin in Glyphs 3 app">